Culling Photos

 Thumbnails are generated and kept in memory during your session for fast navigation.
 RawCull also maintains a disk cache of thumbnails for previously reviewed catalogs, enabling instant loading when you return to the same folder in the future.

-Two-Phase Culling Workflow
+My procedure for Culling Workflow

-RawCull supports an optional two-phase culling approach that separates the initial triage from the final star rating.
+RawCull also supports an optional two-phase culling approach that separates the initial triage from the final star rating.

 Phase 1 — Pick and Reject